MalexHP/CalendarOpenSlot/README.txt

 PLEASE READ THE SERVICE DEFINITION IN THE COMMENTS OF assets/js/fetchUsers.js
 =============================================================================

-THE DAY WITH TEST CASES IS 8
+THE DAY WITH TEST CASES IS 8, with a duration of 1 hr, also works with 30 mins but there is a bug for the select

 =============================================================================